 Julia Flanders, Ph.D.

 November 29, 2018 | 4:00 pm-5:30 pm |Arte Público Press, Building 19, UH Energy Research Park

 Dr. Flanders is a professor of the practice in English and the director of the Digital Scholarship Group in the Northeastern University Library.
 She also directs the Women Writers Project and serves as editor in chief of Digital Humanities Quarterly, an open-access, peer-reviewed online journal of digital humanities.
 Her apprenticeship in digital humanities began at the Women Writers Project in the early 1990s and continued with work on the development of digital humanities organizations such as the Text Encoding Initiative and the Alliance of Digital Humanities Organizations.
 She has served as chair of the TEI Consortium and as President of the Association for Computers and the Humanities.
 She has also taught a wide range of workshops on text encoding and served as a consultant and advisor on numerous digital humanities projects.
 Her research interests focus on data modeling, textual scholarship, humanities data curation, and the politics of digital scholarly work.
 She is the co-editor, with Neil Fraistat, of the Cambridge Companion to Textual Scholarship, and is currently co-editing, with Fotis Jannidis, a book on data modeling in digital humanities.
-[Flyer Coming Soon.]
+[Click here for Flyer.]